YangLiu-CS/ArmTroi/README.md

 ArmTroi: Real-time Arm Skeleton Tracking using a Smartwatch. [paper link](https://www.cs.cityu.edu.hk/~zhenjili/2019-MobiSys-ArmTroi.pdf)

-Authors: Yang Liu, Jiani Cao, Chengdong Lin, Zhenjiang Li, Zhidan Liu, Kaishun Wu
+Authors: Yang Liu, Zhenjiang Li, Zhidan Liu, Kaishun Wu

 ArmTroi can achieve real-time 3D arm skeleton tracking using a smartwatch.
 The skeleton of each arm is determined from the locations of the elbow and wrist, whereas a smartwatch only senses a single point from the wrist.
 Result shows that the potential solution space is huge.
 This underconstrained nature fundamentally challenges the achievement of accurate and real-time arm skeleton tracking.
 In this study, we propose Hidden Markov Model (HMM) state reorganization, hierarchical search, likelihood-based pruning, and distance-based pruning to improve the heavyweight computation of the state-of-art arm tracking model [MobiSys'16] and achieve real-time tracking even on mobile phone.